 At some point, you’ll also want to make sure you can get high-paying freelance writing clients coming to you on autopilot.

-Now, I get more website traffic and freelance writing clients from LinkedIn than from any other social media site.
+As a beginner freelance writer, I got more website traffic and freelance writing clients from LinkedIn than from any other social media site.
+BY FAR.

 So today, I want to share the exact method I used to get clients from LinkedIn as a newbie freelance writer with no connections and no college degree.

 That way, you can turn your LinkedIn profile into a client-generating machine.

 That’s right — use LinkedIn the right way, and you’ll get to the point where you won’t even have to pitch tons of potential clients.